Canon 80D vs Olympus PEN-F

 It is notable that the 80D has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 80D and the PEN-F are recent models that are part of the current product line-up.
-The 80D replaced the earlier Canon 70D, while the PEN-F does not have a direct predecessor.
+The PEN-F is a recent model that features in the current product line-up of Olympus.
+In contrast, the 80D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon 80D and the Olympus PEN-F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.